kuegi/defichain_maxi/ocean-client/README.md

 This value overwrites the default seed key parameter to another SecureString parameter, which is further used to initialise your wallet.

+### VAULTMAXI_MINVALUE_CLEANUP
+value: number
+default: 1

+Defines the minimum $ value of a token in the address to be considered during a cleanup.
+IF a cleanup is needed, but the $-value of one tokenamount in the address is less than this value, this token is ignored during the cleanup.
+This is here to prevent micro tx on dust.

 ### VAULTMAXI_KEEP_CLEAN
 (overrides parameter `/defichain-maxi/settings/keep-wallet-clean` but same functionality)
 value: string